How to limit water retention during menstruation?

 How can I avoid water retention during my period?

-• Limit foods that contain too much salt
+• limit foods containing too much salt

-• Limit stimulants such as alcohol and coffee
+• limit stimulants such as alcohol and coffee

-• Increase your fiber intake
+• increase your fiber intake

 • sleep well and sufficiently